Fracus & Darwin: Compilation albums

-Fracus & Darwin have DJ mixed a number of compilation albums / CDs, which have seen commercial release through mainstream stores such as HMV and Amazon.com.
-They have mixed various titles in the Hardcore Underground series of albums over the past decade, Hardcore Nation: Next Generation for the Nukleuz label as well as two instalments of the Hardcore Heaven CD series.
+Fracus & Darwin have DJ mixed a number of compilation albums / CDs, which have seen commercial release through online stores.
+They have mixed various titles in the Hardcore Underground series of albums over the past decade; Hardcore Nation: Next Generation for the Nukleuz label as well as two instalments of the Hardcore Heaven CD series.
 Their album mixes are typically musically diverse and intricately put together.
-They also occasionally release live recordings from DJ performances, and studio mixes for free (almost always via the Hardcore Underground Soundcloud page).
+They also occasionally release live recordings from DJ performances, and studio mixes for free (almost always via the Hardcore Underground SoundCloud page).
 One of their most popular online mixes was the #HUTenYears mix released in 2016 which was acclaimed by fans of the label.

-In addition to mixing albums, for the past decade they have had their music featured on a huge number of CDs released all over the world, such as the platinum selling Bonkers (compilation album series) and Euphoria (compilations) series.
+In addition to mixing albums, for the past decade they have had their music featured on a large number of CDs released all over the world, such as the Bonkers and Euphoria series.

 DJ career

 Fracus & Darwin have performed extensively as DJs both all around their native UK and abroad.
-Amongst the many hundreds of clubs and festivals they have appeared at, they have performed at such notable venues as The Opera House (Toronto), DNA Lounge, Digbeth Institute, Tampa Convention Center and O2 Academy Bournemouth.
+Amongst the many hundreds of clubs and festivals they have appeared at, they have performed at such notable venues as The Opera House, DNA Lounge, Digbeth Institute, Tampa Convention Center and O2 Academy Bournemouth.
 They have also been guests on BBC Radio 1 on several occasions, and have performed for other leading rave music stations such as Kool FM (London).
 Outside of the United Kingdom, they have performed most extensively in the United States, as well as in Sweden, Spain, the Netherlands, Switzerland, Hungary, Canada, Japan, Russia, Germany and the Republic of Ireland.
-Typically, Fracus & Darwin sets will showcase a wide variety of styles within the Hard Dance / Hardcore spectrum, and often feature a number of more underground tracks peppered amongst more commercially accessible material.
-In the last few years their sets have also featured a greater number of tracks than previously, with quick mixing and so-called "double-drops" a regular feature.
+Typically, Fracus & Darwin sets will showcase a wide variety of styles within the hard dance / hardcore spectrum, and often feature a number of more underground tracks peppered amongst more commercially accessible material.
+In the last few years, their sets have also featured a greater number of tracks than previously, with quick mixing and so-called "double-drops", a regular feature.

 As well as hosting their own regular podcast, Fracus & Darwin have been guests on numerous other podcasts too, including four times on the Keeping Rave Alive podcast, hosted by former BBC Radio 1 DJ Kutski.